senawDragon/senaw-console-tools/README.md

 # senaw-console-tools
 Console application to gather information about your system and execute various tasks.
 It can be used for many purposes. [![Github All Releases](https://img.shields.io/github/downloads/senawDragon/senaw-console-tools/total.svg)]() [![GitHub repo size](https://img.shields.io/github/repo-size/senawDragon/senaw-console-tools)]()

+## Status
+I took a break from this project.
+I plan to begin working on senaw-console-tools again.

 ## Version
 Current version:
 ```